Interaction energies in paranematic colloids: Introduction and main results

-Furthermore, we will briefly explain in Section~\ref{sec:multiple} how the results for two-particle interactions can be extended to the case of several particles, under suitable assumptions.
+Further, in Section~\ref{sec:multiple}, we will briefly explain how the results for two-particle interactions can be extended to the case of several particles, under suitable assumptions.

-In Section~\ref{sec:numerics} through numerics we will explore the similarities (and differences) at the level of minimizers and energy scaling, when the simple quadratic potential $\frac12 u^2$ in the energy $F_\e(u)$ is replaced by the nonlinear (and the more physical) potential $W(u)$ corresponding to the paranematic setting.
+In Section~\ref{sec:numerics} we will use numerics to explore the similarities and differences at the level of minimizers and energy scaling, between the solutions of the linear problem corresponding to the simple quadratic potential $\frac12 u^2$ in the energy $F_\e(u)$ and the solutions of the nonlinear problem corresponding to a more physical potential $W(u)$ in the paranematic regime.

-The results presented here are providing analytical first steps towards a rigorous understanding of multiple particles interactions and open the doors of a fascinating world.
-In order to offer a glimpse of the future explorations we provide in Figure~\ref{fig.MHMC} some Monte Carlo simulations based on the ideas developed here.
+The results presented here provide first analytical steps towards rigorous understanding of multiple particles interactions.
+In order to offer a glimpse into the future explorations, we provide in Figure~\ref{fig.MHMC} some Monte Carlo simulations results based on the ideas developed here.
 These show configurations of several particles with boundary conditions having different topological degrees and the details are provided in Section~\ref{sec:MonteCarlo}.